bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

   </p>
 </div>

-So, while simple on the surface, the dynamic list was the final piece of the puzzle for many elaborate form use cases.
-The ability to flexibly handle data arrays combined with binding paths and keys leads to making quick configuration and clean data outputs the default experience in form-js.
+So, while simple on the surface, the dynamic list is the final piece of the puzzle for most complex form use cases.
+Now with just a few configurations, you get to manage collections of data of any structure in your forms.

-What if you're dealing with much larger data sets that you want to render in the application, browse through, and use as a reference within your form?
+But what if you're dealing with much larger data sets that you want to render, browse through, and use as a reference within your form?

 ## Tables Displaying Structured Data at Scale